 The federal HR workforce plays a critical role in bringing the most talented people into government and ensuring they have what they need to succeed.
-To secure the strength of their workforce, agencies must invest in the next generation of HR leaders.
+Agencies must invest in the next generation of HR leaders to secure the strength of their workforce.

 The Emerging HR Leaders Forum is a professional development program for HR employees early in their federal careers.
 Participants develop the knowledge, perspective and professional network necessary to manage effectively and lead in the federal HR community.

 We offer both an in-person program at the Partnership’s DC offices for local participants and a fully online program for those outside the DC area.

 In both versions, the emerging HR leaders engage in professional development activities and learn from subject matter experts.
 Outside of the monthly sessions, they also work on a team capstone project, taking a deeper look into a specific topic of interest to the federal HR community.
 Teams produce interagency white papers, develop case studies, create HR toolkits and work on other deliverables that are shared with the group and participating agencies.